QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Theoretical framework

 \subsubsection{The contributions of the gluonic content of $\eta^{(\prime)}$}

-As we have emphasized in Ref.~\cite{He:2019mpy}, the contributions of the gluonic content of $\eta^{(\prime)}$ in the radiative decay processes $J/\psi\rightarrow\eta^{(\prime)}\gamma$ can directly come from the tree level and the amplitude is strongly suppressed by the factor $m^{2}/M^{2}$.
-Obviously, the situation should be found in the Dalitz decay processes $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$, because the Dalitz decay processes and the corresponding radiative decay processes have the same spin structures in their amplitudes.
-The typical Feynman diagram is exhibited in Fig.~\ref{QCDg}, and there are the other two diagrams from permutations of the photon and gluon legs.
+As we have emphasized in Ref.~\cite{He:2019mpy}, although the contributions of the gluonic content of $\eta^{(\prime)}$ in the radiative decay processes $J/\psi\rightarrow\eta^{(\prime)}\gamma$ can directly come from the tree level, the amplitudes are strongly suppressed by the factor $m^{2}/M^{2}$.
+As a consequence, the gluonic contributions only offer small corrections.
+Obviously, the situation should be found in the Dalitz decay processes $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$, because the Dalitz decay processes and the corresponding radiative decay processes have the same spin structures in their hadronic matrix elements.
+The typical Feynman diagram is exhibited in Fig.~\ref{QCDg}, and there are the other two diagrams from permutations of the photon and the gluon legs.

 At the leading twist level, the light-cone matrix elements of the meson $\eta^{(\prime)}$ over two-gluon fields can be written as~\cite{Kroll:2002nt,Ball:2007hb,Agaev:2014wna}: